getlantern/nat64-test-bed/README.md

   The gateway container and this SNAT behavior is actually only necessary for macOS hosts, where Docker-related networking is [quite limited](https://docs.docker.com/desktop/mac/networking/#known-limitations-use-cases-and-workarounds).
 The gateway container does serve a nice purpose on other hosts in avoiding the need for additional routing rules on the host OS (rules would be required to ensure packets destined for the NAT64 pool of IPv4 addresses go to the NAT64 container, e.g. the static routing rule defined [here](https://github.com/danehans/docker-tayga#detailed-setup)).

 **Test Server:**
-  This container is not a neccessary component of the test bed; it is provided for convenience and to allow tests to run without the need to hit the public internet (assuming all images are built).
+  This container is not a neccessary component of the test bed; it is provided for convenience and to allow tests to run without the need to hit the public internet (once all images are built).

   This container runs an HTTP server on port 80 and responds to all requests with 200 OK and a brief text body.
-The host name is provided as an argument to `client.dockerfile` and will resolve to the test-server's NAT64'd IPv6 address.
+The host name is provided as an argument to `client.dockerfile` and will resolve to the test server's NAT64'd IPv6 address.
 If your code can hit the test server, it is working appropriately (for hosts with resolvable IPv4 addresses; things like IPv4 literals may require more advanced testing).

 # Connecting to IPv6 Hosts Directly